whats-a-handle/minecraft-bounty-hunter/README.md

 # minecraft-bounty-hunter
+###(Work in-progress)
-Lightweight bounty-hunter plugin that relies on Bukkit/Spigot and The New Economy (TNE-Bukkit) plugin to add some excitement to modded servers.
+A lightweight bounty-hunter plugin that relies on Bukkit/Spigot and The New Economy (TNE-Bukkit) plugin to add some excitement to modded servers.